spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * SCC DAG can now by topologically sorted based on the SCC finish times (from the regular DFS, not reversed)
 * **Key Lemma**: In the forward SCC graph - if edge from A to B, then A.finish > B.finish.
 Then (corollary) in the reverse graph if $B\rightarrow A$, A.finish > B.finish in the real graph.

+### Dijkstra’s Algorithm

+* Assume all weights are non-negative.
+In general making some assumptions about your input can make faster algorithm choices
+* SSSP $O(m+nlog(n))$, APSP $O(m+n^2log(n)$)
+* In BFS, when we put u in $L_i$, we know that u is exactly i away in the shortest possible path.
+For B-F, we loop over vertices more than once because we don’t know that we have the shortest path to u in the previous iteration.
+* Maintains a set S of vertices whose final shortest-path weights from the source s have already been determined.
+Repeated selects the vertex $u \in V -S$ with the min shortest-path estimate adds u to S, and relaxes all edges leaving u.
+Maintains the invariant Q = V  - S at the start of each while loop.
+* The algorithm only extracts vertices from Q and each vertex is added to S once, so loops exactly n times. once a vertex is in S, it is done and the paths leading from it can be considered (not just from the node last added to S).
+It always chooses the vertex in V-S closest to S. This is a greedy strategy
+* Note the algorithm calls insert and extract-min once per vertex and decrease key once per edge.

 ## Dynamic Programming

 * Algorithm design paradigm, storing our work to reduce repeated computation